Genre: Young Adult Fiction

 Whatever we are to become, I’m glad that we can laugh through the uncomfortable moments.

 About Elizabeth Acevedo

-Elizabeth Acevedo is the author of two bestselling young adult novels, The Poet X and With the Fire on High.
+Elizabeth Acevedo is the author of three bestselling young adult novels, The Poet X, Clap When You Land, Family Lore, and With the Fire on High.
 She is also a National Poetry Slam Champion.
 Born in New York to Dominican immigrants, she currently lives in Washington, DC.
 Visit the author’s website →